tanay-pingalkar/oral/README.md

 ## contribution
 this porject is open source and will always live open source.
 Contributer's are highly welcome and appreciated.
-You can contribute to us by following means.
+You can read [CONTRIBUTING.md](https://github.com/tanay-pingalkar/oral/blob/main/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/tanay-pingalkar/oral/blob/main/CODE_OF_CONDUCT.md) to know more about contribution process.
-- leaving a star 😉
-- feedback on github issue
-- making docs and fixing typos
-- contribute to direct source code

-## local env
-`fork the repo and clone it` <br>
-`npm install` <br>
-`cd examples && npm install` <br>
-`cd .. && npm build` <br>
-`oral` <br>